appium/java-client/README.md

 Implementation: [#437](https://github.com/appium/java-client/pull/437).
 Also [new WIKI chapter](https://github.com/appium/java-client/blob/master/docs/The-event_firing.md) was added.
 - ENHANCEMENT: Convenient access to specific commands for each supported mobile OS.
 Details: [#445](https://github.com/appium/java-client/pull/445)
 - dependencies and plugins were updated
+- ENHANCEMENT: `YouiEngineDriver` was added.
+Details: [appium server #6215](https://github.com/appium/appium/pull/6215), [#429](https://github.com/appium/java-client/pull/429), [#448](https://github.com/appium/java-client/pull/448).
+It is just the draft of the new solution that is going to be extended further.
+Please stay tuned.
+There are many interesting things are coming up.
+Thanks to `You I Engine` team for the contribution.

 *4.0.0*
 - all code marked `@Deprecated` was removed.
 Java client won't support old servers (v<1.5.0)